-Reference and Target Datasets
+Reference and Target Datasets with the Point-Descriptor-Precedence representation

 There are four reference datasets generated using the animations given in slides 1-4 of the Animation.pptx: Reference Movement Pattern with one-point, two-points, four-points, and two-points for the length, width and speed analysis.
 The animations are stored in the video format and then a sequence of images were extracted to create static reference datasets/movement patterns.
 The Target dataset consists of 46 vehicles and is created using the animation given in Target.pptm, which has a built in macro to run the simulation and save it in a video format.
 The video is then used to extract images which matched exactly with the reference datasets.
 This resulted in finding the exact matches of the reference datasets.
+The code is written in Python and can be run with any Python IDE.

 Steps to reproduce